evolvingweb/puppet-apt/README.md

 }
 ```

-To use the Puppet Labs Apt repository as a source:
+To use the Puppet Apt repository as a source:

 ```puppet
 apt::source { 'puppetlabs':